+20MB42086- Entrepreneurship

-20MB42086- Entrepreneurship (Open Elective-III)
+(Open Elective-III)

+B. Tech.
+ME - IV Year II Semester Prerequisite(s): None
-1. Understand the mindset of the entrepreneurs.

-2. Analyze the financial aspects of establishing an enterprise.

-3. Learn entrepreneurial activities and determine strategies for launching.

-4. Identify the challenges of entrepreneurship and develop an idea on the entrepreneurial framework.

-5. Apply strategic perspectives in entrepreneurship.
+- 1. Understand the mindset of the entrepreneurs. - 2.
+Analyze the financial aspects of establishing an enterprise. - 3.
+Learn entrepreneurial activities and determine strategies for launching. - 4.
+Identify the challenges of entrepreneurship and develop an idea on the entrepreneurial frame work - 5.
+Apply strategic perspectives in entrepreneurship.